tjjjwxzq/quiet-comic/README.md

 - `default.html` - base layout for all layouts.
 Sets the doctype, `<head>` element, and a header include.
 - `home.html` - landing page with a full screen div for your beautiful cover art
-- `pages.html` - index page for all your comic pages
 - `page.html` - a single comic page
-- `gallery.html` - index page for related artworks that are not pages in the comic (concept art, character art etc)
 - `artwork.html` - a single artwork page
+- `autopage_collection.html` - this is used by the AutoPages feature of the `jekyll-paginate-v2` gem to generate a paginated index for comic pages as well as artworks (or any collections you care to add to your website)
+- `post.html` - a very minimal layout for blog posts.
+If you really want proper blog posts on your website, make sure to override and style this layout properly (blog posts are not the focus of this theme, however - jekyll just provides this functionality by default)

 To override these layouts, create a `_layouts` directory and a new file with the name corresponding to the layout you want to override (eg. `_layouts/home.html`).

 ### Includes
 - `head.html` - defines the `<head></head>` tag used in the `default` layout
 - `header.html` - defines the site's main header with a responsive navbar
+- `footer.html` - site's footer with author bio and social media links (links will show up only if you specify a link to your social media sites in `_config.yml`)
-- `google-analytics` - inserts google analytics (only active in production)
+- `google-analytics` - code analytics inserted in the `default` layout (only active in production)
-- `facebook-comments` - code for facebook comment box
+- `comments` - code for facebook comment box
+- `facebook_javascript_sdk.html` - code for including the Facebook Javascript SDK in the `default` layout
+- `collection_feed.xml` - used to generate an Atom feed for each of your collections.
+You need to create a `<collection>_feed.xml` in your root folder for the feed file to be generated

 ### Sass
 To override the Sass in this theme, create a `_sass` directory and add your desired sass files.
 Then, create a `assets/main.scss` file and import your files as well as the theme's stylesheet: